GLOBAL - System Power in an Energy-Bound World

 Financial–Physical Asymmetry in an Energy-Bound System

-Why Value, Capital, and Production Diverge Under Constraint
+Why Value, Capital, AI Infrastructure, and Strategic Minerals Diverge Under Constraint

 Doctrine Statement